carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 We will discuss the third assessment — regression assumptions — in detail throughout this episode.

 ### Linear regression assumptions
+When discussing machine learning models, it's important to recognize that each model is built upon certain assumptions that define the relationship between the input data (features, predictors) and the output (target variable).
 The main goal of linear regression is to model the relationship between the target variable and the predictor variables using a linear equation.
 The assumptions that are typically discussed in the context of linear regression are related to how well this linear model represents the underlying data-generating process.
 These assumptions ensure that the linear regression estimates are accurate, interpretable, and can be used for valid statistical inference.

 When interpretting multivariate models (coefficient size and p-values), the following assumpitons should be met to assure validty of results.
 1. **Linearity**: There is a linear relation between Y and X
 2. **Normality**: The error terms (residuals) are normally distributed
 3. **Homoscedasticity**: The variance of the error terms is constant over all X values (homoscedasticity)
 4. **Independence**: The error terms are independent
 5. **Limited multicollinearity among predictors**: This assumption applies to multivariate regression models but is not relevant in univariate regression since there is only one predictor variable.
 Multicollinearity refers to the presence of high correlation or linear dependence among the predictor variables in a regression model.
 It indicates that there is a strong linear relationship between two or more predictor variables.
 Multicollinearity can make it challenging to isolate the individual effects of predictors and can lead to unstable and unreliable coefficient estimates.
 It primarily focuses on the relationships among the predictors themselves.

 We will explore assess all five assumptions using a multivariate model built from the Ames housing data.